Services Preparatory Institute: Objectives and Training

 SPI serves as a feeder institution for the NDA, the 10+2 Technical Entry Scheme (B.Tech.), and the INA (B.Tech.).
 The institute emphasizes comprehensive education and personality development.
 It provides coaching for the Union Public Service Commission (UPSC) NDA written examination, and its training curriculum also prepares students for SSB interviews.

-Admissions and Achievements
+Achievements

+Services Preparatory Institute

 In 2017, SPI received 9,017 applications for 60 seats.
 In 2019, 13 cadets were selected to the NDA and INA.
 In 2020, there were over 13,000 applicants for 60 seats, and 22 cadets were selected to the Indian Armed Forces.

 In 2021, SPI received 5,779 applications, and 11 cadets were selected to the NDA and INA.
 In 2023, 44 cadets cleared the UPSC–NDA examination.
+A total of 22 students were selected for the 156th NDA batch from SPI and GSPI.

 Girls Services Preparatory Institute

 From 2023, a separate SPI for girls, known as the Girls Services Preparatory Institute (GSPI), was established in Nashik by the Government of Maharashtra.
 Three girls from the first course cleared the UPSC–NDA written exam, and in 2025, two girl cadets from the SPI made it to the NDA.